The Iceland Story

-Though sometimes confused with a small country of Viking origins on the fringes of the Arctic Circle, the real Iceland is a unique, fast-growing British food retailing business with over 800 stores throughout the UK.
+Though sometimes confused with a small country of Viking origins on the fringes of the Arctic Circle, the real Iceland is a unique British food retailer with over 870 stores throughout the UK, a further 40 owned or franchised stores across Europe and a global export business.
 This is its story.

 1970 Iceland sprang to life when Malcolm Walker and another bored, young retailer decided to open a shop in an attempt to make their fortunes.
 They raised initial capital of just £60 to pay one month’s rent and opened the very first Iceland in Oswestry, Shropshire in November 1970.
 In those days, before domestic fridges and freezers became commonplace, Iceland specialised in selling loose frozen food.

 1975 The business really took off when Woolworths fired the founders from their day jobs in February 1971, and they were able to devote themselves to developing the Iceland concept full-time.
 By 1975 there were 15 Iceland stores in North Wales and the North West, supported by a cold store in Rhyl.